cytoscape/cytoscape.js-edgehandles/README.md

  * `cyedgehandles.start` : when starting to drag on the handle
  * `cyedgehandles.stop` : when the handle is released
  * `cyedgehandles.complete` : when the handle has been released and edges are created
  * `cyedgehandles.cancel` : when the handle has been released but not on a valid target.
-The renderedPosition where the handle as releases is available as an extra paramater to the listener.
+The handler receives two arguments - the renderedPosition at which the handle was released and a collection of presumptive targets.
+Presumptive targets are nodes that would have become targets but were, for some reason, deemed invalid.
+Possible reasons include `edgeType` or `loopAllowed` returning null.

 On the target node: